 - Database – input name of local database

-Setting Connection to Database With the Help of Wizard
+Setting PrestaShop Database Connection With the Help of Wizard

-Connection wizard makes database connection setup more mechanized.
+Connection wizard makes the process more mechanized and simple.
 It is accessible below in the same window and after you click on it, the wizard will ask you to choose between simple and advanced mode.
 Depending on the method you select you are expected to proceed with definite settings.

 At the start you should add new configuration name, launch the wizard and opt for necessary mode.
 After you opt for simple mode, you will be carried to the next step where action is to be selected – new configuration creation or existing configuration modifying.